Polycystic Kidney Disease Causes, Symptoms and Treatment

 - Genetic testing can be used to assist diagnosis when imaging results are equivocal or when a definite diagnosis is required in a younger individual - eg, prior to becoming a potential living related kidney donor.

-- Prenatal and pre-implantation testing are possible (within the limitations discussed above) but rarely used for this condition currently.
+- Prenatal and pre-implantation testing are possible (within the limitations discussed above).

 - Acquired and simple cysts of the kidney.

 - Autosomal recessive polycystic kidney disease (formerly called polycystic kidney disease of childhood).

 Diagnosis of ADPKD has implications both for the patient and for their family.